 In many old houses, the roof structure is one of the most important parts of the house, even if it's not seen.

-Sourcing and sustaining supplies of traditional materials for the maintenance and repair of historic buildings and designed landscapes.
+Sourcing supplies of traditional materials for the maintenance and repair of historic buildings and designed landscapes.
+Strategic stone study.